What is the content of a blockchain?

 But now it is done!

-Basically you have transferred the serialized blockchain content from an OLTP (On-Line Transaction Processing) to an OLAP (On-Line Analytical Processing) environment.
+You have transferred the serialized blockchain content from an OLTP (On-Line Transaction Processing) to an OLAP (On-Line Analytical Processing) environment.
 Therefore, you are now able to read from a database index much more quickly to start digging into the blockchain data.

 Tools and services to help you access blockchain data

 Our Anyblock Index provides a complete set of all data of 22+ Ethereum- and Bitcoin-based blockchains as Software-as-a-Service.
 As a smart contract developer, you can get your free API key here and start querying our Elasticsearch API or PostgreSQL right away.
-Or you might want to check out our documentation on how to get started – and feel free to contact us for any questions, support and feedback.
+Or you might want to check out our documentation on how to get started – and feel free to contact us for any questions, support, and feedback.
 We’d love to talk to you!

 In any case: Happy BUIDLing and stay awesome!